Gogul09/Gogul09.github.io/_posts/machine_learning/2019-09-28-logistic-regression-from-scratch.md

 But, what if we learn every algorithm or procedures behind each machine learning pipeline that does all the heavy lifting for us inside these amazing libraries.
 In this blog post and the series of blog posts to come, I will be focusing on implementing machine learning algorithms from scratch using python and numpy.

 <div class="note">
 <p>Sure you might argue with me for the first paragraph.
-But learning how each algorithm work behind the scenes is very important to use these algorithms in any domain (say hardware design).</p>
+But learning how each algorithm work behind the scenes is very important to use these algorithms and bring in customized features in any domain (say hardware design).</p>
 </div>

 In this blog post, we will implement logistic regression from scratch using python and numpy to a binary classification problem.